-Does your family like to go on Saturday adventures?
-Are you looking for a new day trip to go on?
-Local Mom Deidre and her family recently visited the Stumphouse Park and Issaqueena Falls.
+Your next family adventure should be Stumphouse Tunnel in Oconee County, SC!
+Local Mom Deidre and her family visited the tunnel and Issaqueena Falls near Walhalla, SC.
 Only about an hour and a half from Greenville, this day trip is so worth the trip.
 We will give you all the information you need to plan a trip to Stumphouse Tunnel with your family.

 History of the Stumphouse Tunnel

-Stumphouse Tunnel is the remains of a pre-civil war tunnel.
-The tunnel was part of a project to link Charleston, SC with cities in the midwest via train.
-However, the start of the Civil War stopped construction on the tunnel.
+Stumphouse Tunnel is the remains of a pre-civil war tunnel in Oconee County, SC.
+The tunnel was part of a project to link Charleston, SC with cities in the Midwest via train.
+However, the start of the Civil War stopped construction on the tunnel, and the tunnel was never completed.
 Later, in the early 1940s, the tunnel was used by Clemson University to cure its blue cheese.

 Our Trip to Stumphouse Tunnel

-We followed the signs in the park to the Stumphouse Tunnel and found that we had to park on the road leading up to the tunnel.
-There are parking lots close by for one of the shelters and Issaqueena Falls area of the park.
+We followed the signs from the parking area in the park to the Stumphouse Mountain Tunnel and found that we had to park on the road leading up to the tunnel.
+There are parking lots close by for one of the shelters and the Issaqueena Falls area of the park.

-There is a slight hill you have to climb to get to the Stumphouse Tunnel.
+There is a slight hill you have to climb to get to the tunnel.
 An older couple that arrived when we did took small steps up the hill.
 Small children may want to do that too.

 We did not bring the right things for exploring the tunnel.
 Here is a list of what we should have brought:

 - Flashlight (It is really dark in the tunnel.)